 Heeding Franklin's admonition to "join, or die," the Library Company has over the years confederated with many other institutions for various purposes.
 In 1972 the Library Company was one of the founding members of the Independent Research Libraries Association.
-Now a consortium of a dozen and a half member institutions-such as the Huntington, Folger, Morgan, and Newberry Libraries and the American Antiquarian Society-IRLA brings its Directors together each year to discuss the common problems and needs of independent, privately-supported research libraries, from fund raising and relationships with foundations and federal agencies to the conservation of library materials, applications of technology, and the support of scholarship.
-Other consortia to which the Library Company belongs include the aforementioned PACSCL; the
+Now a consortium of more than a dozen member institutions - such as the Huntington, Folger, Morgan, and Newberry Libraries and the American Antiquarian Society - IRLA brings its directors together each year to discuss the common problems and needs of independent, privately-supported research libraries, from fund raising and relationships with foundations and federal agencies to the conservation of library materials and the support of scholarship.